Bankrate Inc. Fair Fund

 FTC v.
 Strategic Student Solutions

-The FTC reached a settlement regarding student loan debt relief and credit repair services offered by Strategic Student Solutions.
+The Federal Trade Commission (FTC) reached a settlement regarding student loan debt relief and credit repair services offered by Strategic Student Solutions.
 According to the FTC, the defendants charged illegal upfront fees, and falsely promised that they would reduce or eliminate people’s student loan debt and improve their credit scores and histories.
 Refund checks totaling more than $3.1 million were mailed consumers who were victims of this scheme.
+Because there was still money in the fund, the FTC sent a second round of payments totaling more than $502,000 to 11,765 people who accepted their first payment.
+All checks have been distributed and are now void.

 SOL